 New universe-new costumes.
-Some of the redesigns are perfect.
-And am I glad to see that Superman has no red underwear outside his suit.
-However, some superheroes and super-villains were victims of the costume changing process.
+Some of the redesigns are perfect and am I glad to see that Superman has no red underwear outside his suit.
+However, some other superheroes and super-villains were victims of the costume changing process.
 One example is Black Canary, whose traditional black motorcycle jacket and fishnets disappeared.

 5. Oracle's Absence

 Barbara Gordon is my favorite Batgirl.
 After a deadly encounter with the Joker, she was left paralyzed.
 However, she did not give up!
 She became Oracle, a superhero who provided law enforcement organizations and members of the superhero community with various useful information.
 By gathering and disseminating intelligence, she became one of the most trusted members of the superhero community, as almost every hero contacted her, in order to help him deal with crime.
 Oracle became the leader of the Birds of Prey and she organized various crime-fighting missions.
 However, after the New 52, the writers provided Barbara Gordon with the ability to walk again.
 Now, she has returned to the role of Batgirl.
 Although I love Barbara as both Batgirl and Oracle, I prefer Oracle.
 Remember when I wrote that Martian Manhunter is the "heart of the Justice League"?
 Well, Oracle is the "heart of the entire superhero community".
 She had a special bond with every hero in the business.
 Oracle didn't need the ability to fight or superpowers in order to be a great hero and that's the greatest thing about her